jia-kai/yasap/README.md

   homography (eight degrees of freedom) instead of affine transformation (six degrees of freedom) even if we assume an ideal pinhole camera model and infinitely far pinpoint stars (unless you have a spherical sensor).
+* For deep sky targets, a rigid transform may be sufficient; in this case, use `--use-rigid-transform`.
 * Sometimes using star point alignment (instead of optical flow) for refinement gives better results.
 This mode was added recently, and I am not sure if it is always better than optical flow.
 Enable it by `--refiner star`.
 * In challenge settings (e.g., images with clouds and heavy light pollution), you can try `--skip-coarse-align --remove-bg --refiner star`.
+* If the inputs are large bodies (e.g., the moon), you can try `--refiner optd` to use the dense optical flow, with a mask of the body, for better results.
 * Use `--only-stack --stacker softmax` for stacking star trail images with aligned foreground.
 * Use `./remove_bg.py` to remove sky background.